Hawaii Real Estate – The Sellers’ Obligation To Disclose

 In March 2017, the city adopted Ordinance 17-013 which allows owners to dedicate their condotel for ‘residential use.’
 Owners that apply for the dedication are able to lower their property tax rate from 1.29% of assessed value (hotel/resort rate) to 0.35% of assessed value (residential rate for use as a principal residence).
 The lower tax rate takes effect the next fiscal year starting July 1st in the year after the September 1st filing deadline.
 Depending on when the owner files the application in relation to the annual Sept 1st filing deadline, the date the dedication takes effect could be 10 to 22 months after filing!

-The issue is that the seller’s application to ‘dedicate the property for residential use’ restricts the owner’s rental options to rental terms of 180 days minimum per tenant.
+The issue is that the seller’s application to ‘dedicate the property for residential use’ restricts the owner’s rental options to rental terms of 30 consecutive days or more per tenant.
 A condotel ‘dedicated for residential use’ can no longer be rented as a short-term vacation rental.
 Some sellers forget to disclose that they filed for the dedication months earlier.
 Unless the seller discloses the dedication for residential use, the buyer might not realize this until after closing.

 If the new owner violates the use restriction, the dedication is canceled retroactive including the full tax year prior to the violation.
 The buyer will be charged back taxes including the full fiscal year prior to the violation, equal to the difference in the tax rate, plus a 10% penalty.